DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-there-is-no-javascript-available.md

 ---
-title: Adding an accredited provider when there is no JavaScript available
+title: Adding an accredited provider when JavaScript is unavailable
 description: We added a no-JavaScript version of the add accredited provider flow
 date: 2023-03-31
 tags: